aledelmo/3DSlicer_Plugins/DiffusionPelvis/README.md

  <https://mrtrix.readthedocs.io/en/latest/installation/before_install.html> <br>
  <https://github.com/ANTsX/ANTs/wiki/>

-Note the folder path of the MRTrix3 binaries (e.g. /usr/local/bin), they will be used in the end.
+Note the folder path of the MRTrix3 binaries (e.g. /usr/local/bin), they will be used in the end.<br>
 Note the folder path of the ANTs binaries (e.g. /usr/local/antsbin/bin/), they will be used in the end.

 From the Slicer menu bar go on Edit --> Application Settings --> Modules

 In the Additional module path add the DiffusionPelvis folder and add it up to your favourite modules.

-Finally, change the path in config.json file, under the plug-in config folder, with the MRTrix3 and ANTs path syou noted in the beginning (alternatively, in Unix-based system you can obtain the requested path writing in a terminal 'which mrview' and 'which antsRegistration')
+Finally, change the path in config.json file, under the plug-in config folder, with the MRTrix3 and ANTs paths you noted in the beginning (alternatively, in Unix-based system you can obtain the requested path writing in a terminal 'which mrview' and 'which antsRegistration')

 ## Usage
+The module works directly on a diffusion image node, to obtain one either proceed to the first step of this plug-in or use the standard module 'Diffusion-weighted DICOM Import' (despite the name it allows to import also from the NIfTI and NRRD formats).

+The three subsection of the plug-in can be considered independent from each other and be used in any order.
+___
+### Preprocessing
+This section performs the denoising, artifact correction and masking of diffusion weighted images.
+All the parameters are chosen automatically extracting the image information directly from the DICOM / NRRD headers.

+Additionally, a DWI node is created starting from the DICOM folder containing the raw data.

+* **Denoising**:
+* **Gibbs Artifact Removal**:
+* **Motion and Eddy currents correction**:
+* **Bias field correction**:
+* **Masking**:

+#### GUI

+___
+### Registration

+___
-### GUI
+### Measures

 [1]: http://www.mrtrix.org